bbc/psammead/packages/components/psammead-section-divider/README.md

 ### Accessibility notes

 Although this component has the appearance of a horizontal rule, it does not use an `<hr>` tag, and therefore does not have the associated semantic meaning.

+This component wraps the provided child string in an `<h2>` element.

 <!-- ## Roadmap -->